Let’s blog about it!

 Hold me and carry me.
 I long for your immense gentleness to surround me and take me where you will.
 I miss those hands, and I fear you will give up and let me bump around my prison in the dark.
 You promise to strengthen your people and give them peace (Psalm 29).
 Carry me.
 Let me fly again in your light. -Ryan

 I met Ahmed at the mall.
 I wasn’t looking to talk to him, but I was asking God that I be aware of anything He was doing around me.
 This isn’t something I do regularly.
 Its partly because I am often turned in to myself, only thinking and doing what relates to my little slice of the world.
 But, it is also due to the fact that God usually answers that prayer by showing me something He is doing.
-He interjects me into someone else’s little world, and a lot of times in my selfishness I don’t want to deal with that…(click the header to read the full article)
+He interjects me into someone else’s little world, and a lot of times in my selfishness I don’t want to deal with that.

 I have a friend in the ministry who is a big Beatles fan.
 We often playfully debate philosophy and music history together.
 She included this quote in a recent email, and I thought I would respond.